 Initial applicant screener template (.xlsx)

-Help us spread the word to potential members, service sites, and supporters.
+Help us spread the word to potential members, service sites and supporters.
 Use these resources to communicate with your community and decision makers about the difference AmeriCorps members make.

 All site staff are required to take the required Core Online Trainings throughout the service term to ensure you have the foundational knowledge needed to successfully manage your AmeriCorps members.
 Initial enrollment training can be found on our website.
 All other trainings can be found on TalentLMS (Learning Management System).
 If you are site staff, and have not received login information for our LMS, contact our training specialist Bryce Bateman.